sismo-core/sismo-docs/build-with-sismo-connect/tutorials/tuto.md

 Go to the `front/src/app/page.tsx`

 {% hint style="success" %}
-To use Sismo Connect in your application, you will need to create an application  in the [Sismo Factory](https://factory.sismo.io/apps-explorer) and get its `appId`.
+To use Sismo Connect in your application, you will need to create an application  in the [Sismo Factory](https://factory.sismo.io/apps-explorer) and get it's appId`.
 You can see a quick tutorial on how to do it [here](create-a-sismo-connect-app.md).

 For this tutorial, we will use an already existing app (appId: 0xf4977993e52606cfd67b7a1cde717069)
 {% endhint %}